Podcast Hosting: 14 Platforms Reviewed & Ranked [Updated Sept 2023]

 - Auto-posting to social media like Facebook and Twitter.

-The user experience on Podbean is quite straightforward, with the commonly seen left-hand side menu giving you access to all the features you need.
+The user experience on Podbean is relatively straightforward, with the commonly seen left-hand side menu giving you access to all the features you need.

-You can choose a different podcast logo or go with the default one, and the colour scheme can be customized to match your brand.
+You can choose a different podcast logo, use the default one, and change the color scheme to match your brand.

-Finally, the stats overview screen gives you a good idea of how your podcast is performing and where you need to focus your efforts.
+Finally, the stats overview screen gives you a good idea of your podcast’s performance and where to focus your efforts.